Peter Drucker, known as the father of modern business management, once said:

-When looking for how to reduce marketing costs without imparting your business, you have to invest smartly in different marketing segments.
+When looking for how to reduce marketing costs without impacting your business, you have to invest smartly in different marketing segments.
 One of the ways you can go about it to invest in nurturing leads instead of investing blindly in generating new leads.

-On an average, how many leads, generated in your marketing campaigns, are meaningful leads?
+On average, how many leads, generated in your marketing campaigns, are meaningful leads?
 20%?
 30%?
 50%?
 And how many of them actually convert?

 Let’s say that you have generated 100 leads through your marketing campaign.
 60 of them are meaningful leads – they match your buyer’s persona.
 10 actually convert – make a sale or sign a contract with you.
 What do you do with the rest 50 of your leads?

 This is where lead nurturing comes as one of the most effective methods of reducing marketing costs without severely hurting your business.

 - Did you know that lead nurturing results in a 50% increase in meaningful leads at a 33% lesser cost?